rv-mkroh/rv-security-training/docs/for_everyone/passwords.md

 <input type="checkbox" id="084" /><label for="084">![084](../slides/for_everyone/for_everyone.084.jpeg)</label>
 _079. "Treat your password like your toothbrush.
 Don't let anybody else use it, and get a new one every six months."_

 Here's a quote from Clifford Stoll on passwords which I thought was funny.
 Although I advise you replace your toothbrush a bit more often than six months.
+And honestly, rotating your passwords quarterly is better than every six months.

 Ok, so now we know what passwords should look like, let's look at a few examples of bad and good passwords.